almorcrette/CV/README.md

 - Introduction to Complexity - _Santa Fe Institute_ (Jan 2022 - Feb 2022) [(Credential)](https://www.complexityexplorer.org/courses/119-introduction-to-complexity-2021/certificates/2277179394)
 - Product Strategy and Product Design modules of Udacity's Product Manager Nanodegree (March 2021 - August 2021)
 - Understanding the Brain: The Neurobiology of Everyday Life - _The University of Chicago_ (ongoing)

+## Skills

+### Driving for impact

+_I am purposeful in what I do.
+I zoom from the big picture to the nitty gritty and back again, to see the wood for the trees and focus on what matters._

+- My impact management advisory services helped a prominent impact investor and its major UK Government stakeholder strengthen the business case for developmental investment in commercial agriculture in Africa.
+[Read more](/skills/driving-for-impact.md)

+### Unknotting problems
+_I am deeply analytical and dig into the roots of problems to disintengle and uncover effective and sometimes innovative solutions._

+- I harnessed product strategy and user-centered design approaches and tools to focus on what mattered most in delivering a business process re-engineering initiative at Power to Change, resulting in improved customer experience, and more resource-efficient and effective service delivery systems and processes.

+### Eagle-eyed
+_I am very observant, quick to notice things, and have a strong attention to detail.
+I am also relentless in my pursuit of high standards._

+- My attention to detail ensured high levels of policy compliance at Adam Smith International and Power to Change Trust, contributing to industry credibility and strengthening the evidence base for what works.
+[Read more](/skills/eagle-eyed.md)

+### Getting things done
+_I combine determination with pragmatism to ensure that I am dependable in my delivery._

+- Despite significant upheaval at the organisation, and in society and the economy at large, I delivered Power to Change's ambitious Covid-19 Renewal Initative on time and budget, with very positive feedback from beneficiaries, stakeholders, partners and our Board.
+[Read more](/skills/getting-things-done.md)

+### Nurturing people
+_I am a team player.
+I am dedicated to helping my colleagues to thrive so that they can support me in return, and together we perform exceptionally._

+- I used a time-critial, mission-critical programme during a time of crisis to motivate my colleagues and invest in their long-term skills development.
+[Read more](/skills/nurturing-people.md)

 ## Other